$502.57 Million in Sales Expected for At Home Group Inc. (NYSE:HOME) This Quarter

-Equities analysts expect that At Home Group Inc. (NYSE:HOME) will report sales of $502.57 million for the current fiscal quarter, Zacks Investment Research reports.
-Three analysts have provided estimates for At Home Group’s earnings, with the lowest sales estimate coming in at $499.00 million and the highest estimate coming in at $505.10 million.
-At Home Group reported sales of $397.72 million during the same quarter last year, which would suggest a positive year over year growth rate of 26.4%.
-The firm is scheduled to announce its next earnings results on Tuesday, March 23rd.
+Wall Street analysts expect At Home Group Inc. (NYSE:HOME) to report sales of $502.57 million for the current quarter, according to Zacks Investment Research.
+Three analysts have provided estimates for At Home Group’s earnings.
+The highest sales estimate is $505.10 million and the lowest is $499.00 million.
+At Home Group posted sales of $397.72 million during the same quarter last year, which would indicate a positive year over year growth rate of 26.4%.
+The firm is expected to announce its next earnings report on Tuesday, March 23rd.

-On average, analysts expect that At Home Group will report full-year sales of $1.68 billion for the current fiscal year, with estimates ranging from $1.67 billion to $1.68 billion.
-For the next fiscal year, analysts anticipate that the business will post sales of $1.65 billion, with estimates ranging from $1.56 billion to $1.75 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for At Home Group.
+According to Zacks, analysts expect that At Home Group will report full year sales of $1.68 billion for the current year, with estimates ranging from $1.67 billion to $1.68 billion.
+For the next financial year, analysts forecast that the business will report sales of $1.65 billion, with estimates ranging from $1.56 billion to $1.75 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of sell-side analysts that cover At Home Group.

-At Home Group (NYSE:HOME) last posted its earnings results on Monday, November 30th.
-The financial services provider reported $0.74 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.63 by $0.11.
+At Home Group (NYSE:HOME) last issued its quarterly earnings data on Monday, November 30th.
+The financial services provider reported $0.74 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.63 by $0.11.
+The business had revenue of $470.00 million during the quarter, compared to analyst estimates of $460.74 million.
 At Home Group had a negative net margin of 28.39% and a positive return on equity of 31.15%.
-The company had revenue of $470.00 million during the quarter, compared to analyst estimates of $460.74 million.
-The firm’s quarterly revenue was up 47.5% on a year-over-year basis.
+The firm’s revenue for the quarter was up 47.5% compared to the same quarter last year.

-Several research firms have recently issued reports on HOME.
-Morgan Stanley boosted their target price on At Home Group from $18.00 to $23.00 and gave the company an “equal weight” rating in a research note on Wednesday.
-Craig Hallum assumed coverage on shares of At Home Group in a report on Monday, October 12th.
-They issued a “buy” rating and a $25.00 price objective for the company.
-Zacks Investment Research cut shares of At Home Group from a “buy” rating to a “hold” rating and set a $15.00 target price for the company. in a research report on Friday, September 25th.
-Monness Crespi & Hardt boosted their price target on shares of At Home Group from $20.00 to $28.00 and gave the company a “buy” rating in a research report on Thursday, January 14th.
-Finally, Wolfe Research assumed coverage on shares of At Home Group in a research note on Wednesday, September 30th.
+HOME has been the topic of a number of research analyst reports.
+Craig Hallum initiated coverage on At Home Group in a report on Monday, October 12th.
+They set a “buy” rating and a $25.00 target price on the stock.
+Monness Crespi & Hardt raised their price objective on At Home Group from $20.00 to $28.00 and gave the company a “buy” rating in a research report on Thursday, January 14th.
+Morgan Stanley boosted their target price on shares of At Home Group from $18.00 to $23.00 and gave the company an “equal weight” rating in a report on Wednesday.
+Wolfe Research began coverage on shares of At Home Group in a research note on Wednesday, September 30th.
 They issued an “outperform” rating and a $18.00 price target for the company.
-Six analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-The company has a consensus rating of “Hold” and an average price target of $19.72.
+Finally, Wells Fargo & Company lifted their price target on shares of At Home Group from $18.00 to $20.00 and gave the company an “equal weight” rating in a research report on Monday, January 11th.
+Six research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+The company currently has an average rating of “Hold” and an average target price of $19.72.

-In related news, CAO Laura L. Bracken sold 3,222 shares of the company’s stock in a transaction dated Monday, October 26th.
-The shares were sold at an average price of $22.14, for a total value of $71,335.08.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, major shareholder Clifford Sosin acquired 200,000 shares of the business’s stock in a transaction that occurred on Monday, January 4th.
-The shares were purchased at an average cost of $15.68 per share, for a total transaction of $3,136,000.00.
-The disclosure for this purchase can be found here.
-6.30% of the stock is currently owned by company insiders.

-A number of hedge funds have recently added to or reduced their stakes in HOME.
-Bank of America Corp DE increased its holdings in shares of At Home Group by 876.5% in the 2nd quarter.
-Bank of America Corp DE now owns 540,039 shares of the financial services provider’s stock worth $3,504,000 after purchasing an additional 484,736 shares in the last quarter.
-BlackRock Inc. boosted its position in shares of At Home Group by 12.9% during the third quarter.
-BlackRock Inc. now owns 4,013,058 shares of the financial services provider’s stock valued at $59,635,000 after buying an additional 457,957 shares during the last quarter.
-Morgan Stanley increased its holdings in At Home Group by 203.7% in the 3rd quarter.
-Morgan Stanley now owns 395,873 shares of the financial services provider’s stock worth $5,883,000 after buying an additional 265,534 shares in the last quarter.
-Shellback Capital LP purchased a new position in At Home Group in the 3rd quarter worth about $2,540,000.
-Finally, Assenagon Asset Management S.A. raised its holdings in shares of At Home Group by 67.2% during the third quarter.
-Assenagon Asset Management S.A. now owns 409,155 shares of the financial services provider’s stock valued at $6,080,000 after purchasing an additional 164,455 shares during the last quarter.
-81.98% of the stock is currently owned by institutional investors and hedge funds.

 At Home Group Company Profile